cb-ci-templates/ci-poc-pod-tools-volume/README.md

 ### Quickstart

-* adjust the variables in `00-setupGKEFilestore.sh` then run the scriot to enable the file store CSI driver in your cluster
+* adjust the variables in [00-setupGKEFilestore.sh](00-setupGKEFilestore.sh) then run the script to enable the file store CSI driver in your cluster
-* run `01-installTools.sh` to install a tool (here jdk) on the volume
+* run [01-installTools.sh](01-installTools.sh)to install a tool (here jdk) on the volume
-* run the `Jenkinsfile-declarative-pipeline-tools-volume` on your controller
+* run the [Jenkinsfile-declarative-pipeline-tools-volume.groovy](Jenkinsfile-declarative-pipeline-tools-volume.groovy) on your controller
-* apply `casc-k8s-podtemplate.yaml` on your Controller to test the `Jenkinsfile-scripted-pipeline-tools-volume`
+* apply [casc-k8s-podtemplate.yaml](casc-k8s-podtemplate.yaml) on your Controller or Operations Center to test the [Jenkinsfile-scripted-pipeline-tools-volume.groovy](Jenkinsfile-scripted-pipeline-tools-volume.groovy)